zh3nru/n8n-automation-services/README.md

 This repository contains n8n workflows designed to automate common data processing tasks across Gmail, Google Sheets, Google Drive, and Telegram, with the use of AI models such as Google Gemini and OpenAI GPT.

-## Workflow 1 – Gmail Email Processing & Organization
+## Gmail Email Processing & Organization

 **Purpose:**
 Automatically monitor a Gmail inbox, categorize unlabeled emails using OpenAI GPT, store key data in Google Sheets, and organize attachments in Google Drive.